Presentation and Status in Health Basket

 For the prevention of leptospirosis: 200 mg once each week throughout the stay in the area and 200 mg at the completion of the trip.
 Data on the use of the drug prophylactically are not available beyond 21 days.

-Treatment of a variety of infections caused by susceptible strains of Gram-positive and Gram-negative bacteria and certain other microorganisms.
+Doxylin has been found clinically effective in the treatment of a variety of infections caused by susceptible strains of Gram-positive and Gram-negative bacteria and certain other microorganisms.

 Respiratory tract infections: Pneumonia and other lower respiratory tract infections due to susceptible strains of Streptococcus pneumoniae, Haemophilus influenzae, Klebsiella pneumoniae, Moraxella catarrhalis and other organisms.
 Mycoplasma pneumonia pneumonia.
 Treatment of chronic bronchitis, sinusitis.